-Talat Hasan served as the first Chairperson of the Board of Trustees, Anil Godhwani served as the first President of the Board of Directors and Naren Bakshi, who created the first ICC in the U.S. in Cleveland in the 1960s, was the first Adviser and guided the founders on the early direction.
-They were joined by several successful, passionate community members including Kanwal Rekhi, Sheena Vaidyanathan, Bala Joshi and Kailash Joshi who worked full time for several years to establish ICC.
+Talat Hasan served as the first Chairperson of the Board of Trustees, Anil Godhwani served as the first President of the Board of Directors and Naren Bakshi, who created the first ICC in the U.S. in Cleveland in the 1960s, was the first Advisor who guided the founders in early direction.
+They were joined by several successful, passionate community members including Kanwal Rekhi, Sheena Vaidyanathan, Bala Joshi, and Kailash Joshi who worked full time for several years to establish ICC.

 ICC is financially supported through membership fees and community donations.
-It has also received corporate, foundation and government funding.
+It has also received corporate, foundation, and government funding.
 Today it is the largest Indian American community center in North America.
-Its 38,000 sq. ft. facility in Milpitas, California, and an 10,000 sq. ft.
-Table Tennis Center serve the entire Bay Area with a professional staff and hundreds of volunteers providing a wide range of programs and services.
-ICC conducts several hundred programs annually to serve the community.
+Its 38,000 square feet facility in Milpitas, California, and 10,000 square feet Table Tennis Center serves the entire Bay Area, with a professional staff and hundreds of volunteers providing a wide range of programs and services.
+ICC conducts a wide variety and a great number of programs annually to serve the community.